-Most providers will tell you it can take up to 48 hours but it’s usually a lot faster than this.
-The average time is 2 hours.
+Most providers will tell you it can take up to 48 hours but it’s usually a lot faster than this on average 2 hours.

 Have I made a mistake?

-Some domain hosting providers will automatically add ‘yourdomain.com’ to the initial record.
-Therefore, it might not be necessary to add it.
+Some domain hosting providers will automatically add ‘yourdomain.com’ to the initial record so it may not be necessary to add it.

-If you don’t have any luck with the records below (example 1), try removing ‘youdomain.com’ from the initial record as shown in example 2.
+If you don’t have any luck with the records below in example 1 try removing ‘youdomain.com’ from the initial record like shown in example 2.

-Some domain name hosting providers do not support underscores in the records - which are required for authentication.
-If this is the case then we suggest changing providers in order to authenticate your email.
+Some domain name hosting providers do not support underscores in records which are required for authentication.
+If this is the case then we suggest changing provider in order to authenticate your email.